Youth and Community Leadership

 Youth and Community Leadership minor

-To complete the Youth and Community Leadership minor within the Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, or Bachelor of Sport Coaching, you will need to complete the following throughout your degree:
+For the Youth and Community Leadership minor in the Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, or Bachelor of Sport Coaching, you will need to take the following courses throughout your chosen degree:

-- YACL 101 Introduction to Youth Leadership: Leading Self (offered in 2020)
+- YACL 101 Introduction to Youth Leadership: Leading the Self

 - CHCH 101 Strengthening Communities through Social Innovation